 The Audit Committee reviews the re-appointment of the auditor every year.
 As part of this year's review of auditor independence and effectiveness, PwC has confirmed that it is independent of the Company and has complied with relevant auditing standards.
 In evaluating PwC, the Audit Committee has taken into consideration the standing, skills and experience of the firm and the audit team.
 The Audit Committee, from direct observation and enquiry of the Administrator, remains satisfied that PwC continues to provide effective independent challenge in carrying out its responsibilities.
-PwC's fee in respect of the audit for the year ended 31 March 2022 is £45,000 (EY's fee in 2021: £38,000).
-The increase in fees from the previous year are a result of factors impacting the audit market, such as increasing costs of doing business and transition costs arising from the move from the previous auditor, EY, to PwC.
+PwC's fee in respect of the audit for the year ended 31 March 2024 is £54,340 (2023: £48,000).
+The increase in fees reflects the cumulative effect of inflationary pressures since the audit tender.